Oracle Standard vs Enterprise Edition: Overview

 - Management packs – extra cost features used for database management such as Diagnostics Pack

-RAC Bundle
+Oracle SE2 RAC Bundle Licensing

+Warning, this is a bit of a tangent.
+This one gets a little complicated, so if you are in an environment that uses Oracle 19c or newer only, skip to the next section.
 In the previous edition of SE, and in earlier versions of SE2 (version 18c or older) Oracle allowed customers to use Real Application Clusters (RAC) for free.
 This was a significant benefit, but Oracle kept messing with it.
 If you are running Oracle SE2 19c or newer, this benefit has been removed.
-For SE2 versions 12.1.0.2+, 12.2.0.1, and 18c (12.2.0.2) the customer can use the RAC bundle with the following restrictions.
+For SE2 versions 12.1.0.2+, 12.2.0.1, and 18c (12.2.0.2) the customer can use the RAC bundle with the following restrictions.- The two-socket restriction applies to the cluster and not the server

 - Two single socket servers must be used